Why you need a marketing strategy

 - Content and social media plans

-- Monthly reporting on each marketing activity
+- Monthly reporting sections for marketing activities

 - An ideas section for future planning